LoganStreet/LoganStreet/README.md

 - 🔭 I’m currently working on Python, JS, and Cloud focused projects.
 - 🌱 I’m currently learning Python/ Javascript through personal projecs, and backend developement.
-- 💬 Ask me about Business principles, Music Production, Cyber Security.
+- 💬 Ask me about Business principles, Music Production, Cyber Security, and Telemetry Data.
 - 📫 How to reach me: Street.mgmt@gmail.com.
 - ⚡ Fun fact: I am a twin and have a BCOM in Management, and Entreprenuership & Business Strategy.